alanponce/OOP-100-days-of-code/OOP/Proyects/Proyecto_2 multifuncional ABC/SRS_ABCmultifuncional.md

-## constraints
+## Constraints
--different profiles are required since users can only enter their domain area -an access is required as administrator of the system so as to have total control -the system can be distributed and may cause connection errors to the database
+-Different profiles are required since users can only enter their domain area -An access is required as administrator of the system so as to have total control -The system can be distributed and may cause connection errors to the database

-## assumptions and dependencies
+## Assumptions and dependencies

 | Assumptions and dependencies | Description |
 | ---------------------------- | ----------- |